I walked into my bosses office and shut the door behind me.

 You're going to fail.
 Everyone does.
 But take those failures and reflect on them to understand what went wrong and make it a learning opportunity.

 I’m not talking about failing once or twice here either….

 I’m talking about failing so many times that I lose track.

-After posting around 25+ blog posts about random keyword searched topics on the website you’re on right now….
+After posting around 25+ blog posts about random keyword searched topics on the blog you’re on right now….

-So, I guess we could say this website, at one point, was my first failure.
+So, I guess we could say this blog, at one point, was my first failure.